cshapeshifter/signal-collect/README.md

 This migration to 2.12 cuts out everything to do with Kryo.
 It's only been tested for machine-local executions.
 Clustered applications are likely not supported.

-Furthermore, this branch uses sbt for managing the build.
-To create a self-contained jar, run `sbt assembly`.

 Signal/Collect
 ==============